telliott99/Python3Intro/README.md

 - [logarithm](src/log.md)

 We can also exercise the Genetic Code.
-And, I wrote a short chapter on sorting.
+AI also wrote a short chapter on sorting.
 I love sorting.

 - [wordle](src/wordle_cracker.md)
 - [genetic code](src/gc.md)